Skip to main content

 system_prompt / promptsystem_promptExtracted from keyword arguments

-@tool functions / plain callablesPython functions in tools/Decorator is removed; the function body is kept
+@tool functions / plain callablesPython functions in tools/Decorator is removed; ordinary tool bodies are kept

 tools=[...]tools: list in agent YAMLResolved to module.function references